Pharos-AI/triton/README.md

 ## License

-Pharos Triton is licensed under the GNU General Public License (GPL) version 3 or later.
-You are free to use, modify, and distribute this software under the terms of the GPL, provided that all copies and derivative works are also licensed under the GPL.
+Pharos Triton is licensed under MIT License.
 See the LICENSE file for more details.